10 July 2023

 Conclusion

 The burden of proof in a criminal trial in Ireland is a fundamental principle of the justice system.
-It is the responsibility of the prosecution to prove the guilt of the accused beyond a reasonable doubt.
-The burden of proof is determined by law, and the standard of proof in a criminal trial is higher than in a civil trial.
-The burden of proof is important because it protects the rights of the accused, ensures that the justice system is fair and just.
+It is the prosecution's responsibility to prove guilt beyond a reasonable doubt, a higher standard than in a civil trial, and it exists to protect the rights of the accused and keep the process fair and just.